 The Buttolph-Williams House in Wethersfield, CT, is one of the oldest surviving English Colonial Homes in the country.
 Built between 1711 and 1720, the house is now a historical museum (photo credit: Daderot, Public Domain).

-This Beachfront or Coastal home is actually a modern take on the 2-story French Colonial style, with the characteristic features of a wraparound porch, exterior stairs, French and sliding doors, and covered outdoor spaces supported by thin columns (Plan #130-1042).
+This home is actually a modern take on the French Colonial style, with the characteristic features of a wraparound porch, french and sliding doors, and covered outdoor spaces supported by thin columns (Plan #142-1080).

 The most prevalent style in the colonies throughout the 18th century, the Georgian design derived its name from the first four King Georges, who ruled England successively from 1714 to 1840.
 The first architect-inspired style in America, the Georgian design was greatly influenced by British architect Sir Christopher Wren.

 Its defining characteristics are a gabled or hipped roof with dormers, paired chimneys, multi-paned windows symmetrically arranged to frame the front door, an extended walkway leading to the main door, short covered porch, archways, pediments, or decorative element above the central door, interior floor plans that often repeat the exterior’s focus on symmetry, and a central hall and staircase often flanked by formal rooms on each side.